Orbit + tremolo

 - direction

-- Direction of travel around the ring.
-Switching it snaps to the correct starting point so motion continues cleanly (right and left wrap through 360 as needed).
+- Direction of travel around the ring: CCW (counter-clockwise) or clockwise.
+Switching it snaps to the correct starting point so motion continues cleanly (either direction wraps through 360 as needed).

 - toggle direction?